Ticketpark/api-docs/docs/webhooks/webhooks.md

 ```

 ## Booking cancelled
-When a previously confirmed booking gets cancelled, the following message will be sent to your webhook url:
+When a previously confirmed booking gets cancelled, the following message will be sent as POST request to your webhook url:

 ```